What platforms and softwares should you include in your martech stack?

 Top 14 HubSpot Competitors and Alternatives of 2019

-Pardot is a highly popular B2B marketing automation solution offered by Salesforce.
+As a HubSpot competitor, Pardot is a highly popular B2B marketing automation solution offered by Salesforce.
 Companies already using the Salesforce CRM might consider using Pardot.
 If you are familiar with the UI of Salesforce, adjusting to the UI of Pardot will feel intuitive.

 As far as marketing automation goes, Pardot does it all—from form design to landing pages, drip campaigns to 3rd party integrations.
 But, the software is best known for the following features: